Procambarus clarkii: Economic importance

 Harvests of P. clarkii for food account for a large majority of the crayfish produced in the United States and elsewhere.
 Crayfish farming began in Louisiana in the 18th century, taking place in rice fields in a concurrent or alternate culture system.
 The concurrent polyculture of rice and crayfish combination makes good use of land, resources, equipment and infrastructure already being used for rice production.

-However, crayfish production has decreased in recent years due to an increase of imports from China, which is now the world's leading producer of farmed crayfish using a rice-based system.
+However, crayfish production in Louisiana has decreased in recent years due to an increase of imports from China, which is now the world's leading producer of farmed crayfish using a rice-based system.
 A number of species of crustaceans were introduced to China to create markets for aquaculture and because they are better adapted to growing in a rice field than native fish species.
 Rice-fish farming originated in China and is once again growing as the yields from Green Revolution practices used to grow rice are no longer increasing, and resources such as land and water are becoming more limited.
 Crayfish are also cultivated as animal feed for poultry farms, fish farms and Chinese edible frog farms, or used to add into organic fertilizers.

 P. clarkii has also been introduced elsewhere for cultivation, such as Spain, where its success is attributable to its ability to colonize disturbed habitats that would be unsuitable for the native crayfish (Astacus astacus).
 P. clarkii is also marketed by biological supply companies for teaching and research.
 P. clarkii also exhibits different colour morphs, including white, blue and orange, which are commonly sold in pet stores.

 The introduction of P. clarkii has also resulted in economic losses in some regions.
 In the Baixo Mondego region of Portugal, it caused a decrease in 6.3% of profits in rice fields.
 However, this was on a wet-seeded field.
 All negative effects of crayfish can be avoided if adult crayfish are separated from the seed and seedlings.